Top Round Roast

 - Top round roast.
 Buy a roast that has some fat marbled throughout and a relatively uniform thickness to ensure that it cooks evenly.
 My butcher often leaves the fat cap intact, which is unnecessary for this recipe, so slice it off using a sharp knife.
 Don’t throw it away, though—use it to pan-fry some vegetables or roast some potatoes with it!

 - Salt and pepper.
-Use kosher salt or sea salt and coarsely ground black pepper to enhance the taste and texture of the crust.
+Use kosher salt or sea salt, along with coarsely ground black pepper, to enhance the taste and texture of the crust.

 How to cook a top round roast